askomics/flaskomics/docs/template.md

 # Templates

 Templates are a simple way for yourself or another user to replay your queries.
-They will access a **copy** of the query graph, and be able to customize any parameter and relation (this includes linking to additional entities).
+They will access a **copy** of the query graph, and be able to customize all parameters and relations (this includes linking to additional entities).

 Templates will appears on the right-side of the homepage.
 The description of the template can be customized to include more information regarding the query.

 !!!
 Warning
-    By default, only you can see your templates.
-To publicize these templates, you need administrator privileges.
+    By default, your templates are private.
+To publicize them, you need administrator privileges.

 ## Creating a template